Thriving in a Health Attention Economy: Health from First Principles

 People rarely need more instruction.
 They need space to feel what’s already true.

-Teaching has its place, but a coach’s presence matters more.
+Teaching has its place, but a practitioner’s presence matters more.
 Most clients arrive over-informed: three podcasts, two books, and a therapist behind them.
 They can name attachment styles and cognitive distortions but cannot touch the grief beneath them.

 Teaching enforces knowledge from the outside.
 A client describes tightness in the chest.
 The practitioner explains polyvagal theory, outlines the vagal complex, assigns an exercise.
 The client nods and takes notes.
 The tension stays.